ianndiga/ianndiga/README.md

 - 🔭 I’m currently working on:
   Building **responsive web applications** and exploring **AI-driven automation tools**.

-- 🌱 I’m currently adding my skilss:
+- 🌱 I’m currently adding skills:
   **Artificial Intelligence** and **Machine Learning** on **my own after finishing my studies this year at PLP Academy**.

 - 👯 I’m looking to collaborate on: